jinyeying/DC-ShadowNet-Hard-and-Soft-Shadow-Removal/README.md

 | **DC-ShadowNet** | Unpaired | **6.57** | **9.84** | **5.52** |

 ### 2. AISTD Dataset Evaluation
-set the paths of the shadow removal result and the dataset in `demo_aistd_release.m` and then run it.
+set the paths of the shadow removal result and the dataset in `evaluation/demo_aistd_release.m` and then run it.
 ```
 demo_aistd_release.m
 ```